-Description of Development: Belle Glade Campus of Learners is the rehabilitation, repositioning and rebranding of the Belle Glade Gardens Apartment complex, 384-unit property located in Belle Glade, Florida.
-The "campus-like" setting of the property provides a viable setting for a sustainable, holistic, live-work-learn environment.
-PBCHA proposes to rebrand the property "Belle Glade Campus of Learners" (BGCL) and reposition it as a housing development that provides its residents with education, job training, employment and supportive services.
-In 2014, the property was sent to auction.
-A bidder met the reserve price; however, the status of the property is currently unknown.
+Description of Development: Belle Glade Campus of Learners is the rehabilitation, repositioning and rebranding of the Belle Glade Gardens Apartment complex (Grand Lakes Apartments), 384-unit property located in Belle Glade, Florida.
+The "campus-like" configuration of the property provides a viable setting for a sustainable, holistic, live-work-learn environment.
+PBCHA proposes to re-brand the property "Belle Glade Campus of Learners" (BGCL) and reposition it as a housing development that provides its residents with education, job training, employment and supportive services.
+Negotiations are currently underway.